icopy-site/awesome/docs/awesome/awesome-open-company.md

 A community-curated list of awesome [open companies](#what-is-an-open-company), inspired by the many [awesome-x lists](https://github.com/sindresorhus/awesome) out there.

-(https://github.com/opencompany/awesome-open-company/blob/master/**[click here](#companies)** to jump straight to the list below.)
+(**[click here](#companies)** to jump straight to the list below.)

 *Contributions to this list are welcome!
-Just [edit the README.md](https://github.com/opencompany/awesome-open-company/blob/master/../../edit/master/README.md) (https://github.com/opencompany/awesome-open-company/blob/master/this document) and send the changes as a pull request.
+Just [edit the README.md](https://github.com/opencompany/awesome-open-company/blob/master/../../edit/master/README.md) (this document) and send the changes as a pull request.
 [Guidelines](https://github.com/opencompany/awesome-open-company/blob/master/../../wiki/Inclusion+guidelines) are available.*

 ## Table of contents
 1. [What is an open company?](#what-is-an-open-company)